slobkerCC/Code-Cube-Docs/docs/datalayer-guard/scraped-events.md

 # Monitoring via scraped events

-## Configuring dataLayer Events for Monitoring

 This guide will walk you through configuring dataLayer events to be monitored by DataLayer Guard.
-Before you begin, ensure you have access to our portal and have a list of events you want to monitor.

-### Adding Events
+### Adding events

 To add events for monitoring, follow these steps: